Lafayette AIM Program

-The Advanced Internship in Manufacturing (AIM) program includes a two-year degree in Advanced Manufacturing Technology--Industrial Maintenance that combines cutting-edge curriculum, paid work experience, along with learning highly sought-after business principles and best practices of a world-class manufacturer.
+The Advanced Internship in Manufacturing (AIM) program includes a two-year degree in Advanced Manufacturing Automation Technology with Industrial Maintenance concentration that combines cutting-edge curriculum, paid work experience, along with learning highly sought-after business principles and best practices of a world-class manufacturer.
 Interested applicants must complete both the AIM application, as well as the Vincennes University application.
-Please select the Advanced Manufacturing Technology--Industrial Maintenance (8480) program on your VU application.
-For more information about AIM, please contact Tom Schott at email@example.com or 765-586-9551.
-Manufacturing partners actively involved in the AIM program include: Subaru of Indiana Automotive, Caterpillar Inc., voestalpine Rotec, Heartland Automotive LLC, Nanshan, BraunAbility, ARaymond, Closure Systems International, and Evonik.
+Please select the Advanced Manufacturing Automation Technology with Industrial Maintenance concentration (8480/8481) program on your VU application.
+For more information about AIM, please contact Tom Schott at firstname.lastname@example.org or 765-586-9551.
+There are presently 14 Greater Lafayette area Manufacturing partners actively involved in the AIM program.

 What Makes the AIM Program Different?

-Industrial Maintenance skills are highly sought by many manufacturers.
+Industrial Automation Maintenance skills are highly sought by many manufacturers.
 Students earn a wage while attending college and gain priceless work experience with a leading manufacturer.
-Over two years, each AIM student can earn as much as $27,000 which with planning could cover all of a student’s education expenses.
+Over two years, each AIM student can earn $30,000 or more in their paid internship which, with planning, could cover all of a student’s education expenses.
 There are also potential grants and financial aid.

 What About After Graduation?

-Students in the AIM program earn an Associate’s of Science through Vincennes University.
-Upon successful completion of the program, AIM graduates may qualify for a full-time position in manufacturing in the Lafayette, IN area.
-Additionally, AIM graduates can continue their education at Purdue Polytechnic to earn a Purdue Polytechnic Bachelor’s degree.
+Students in the AIM program earn an Associates of Science Degree through Vincennes University.
+Upon successful completion of the program AIM graduates may qualify for a full-time position in manufacturing.
+Additionally, AIM graduates can continue their education at Purdue Polytechnic to earn a Purdue University Bachelor's degree.
 Some AIM partners offer full time employees a tuition assistance program which allows the completion of the BS degree with little or no costs.

 How it Works

 The Application Process: Students interested in the AIM program must apply using both the Vincennes University application and the AIM application.
-The Accuplacer Placement Test must also be taken (www.vinu.edu/testing).
-Once accepted to Vincennes University, AIM partners will review your application and determine which applicants meet the rigorous background requirements.
-Next, the AIM partnership will interview candidates and select students for the upcoming class. (**We are now accepting applications for the Fall 2019.
-For information regarding the application process, please call 812.888.4812.)
+The Accuplacer Placement Test may need to be taken here.
+Once accepted to Vincennes University AIM partners will review your application and determine which applicants meet the rigorous background requirements.
+Next, the AIM partnership will interview candidates and select students for the upcoming class. (**We are now accepting applications for the Fall 2021.
+For information regarding the application process, please call 812-888-4812.)

-Additional Semesters: After Semester l, AIM students will work at an AIM Partner's site and take classes in Lafayette, IN.
-Two days a week, students will take VU classes at Purdue Polytechnic's Lafayette site, located at the Subaru of Indiana Automotive plant, to earn a Vincennes University Associates degree in Advanced Manufacturing Technology--Industrial Maintenance.
-Three days a week, students will work various technical rotation assignments while applying technologies learned in the classroom.
-During school, students work approximately 24 hours a week at the manufacturing facility in Lafayette, Indiana, starting as high as $17 per hour.
+Additional Semesters: After Semester l, AIM students will work at an AIM Partner's site and take classes in the Lafayette, IN area.
+Two days a week, students will take VU classes at the Subaru Technical Training Center located at the Subaru of Indiana Automotive plant in Lafayette.
+They will earn a Vincennes University Associates degree in Advanced Manufacturing Automation Technology with a concentration in Industrial Maintenance.
+Three days a week students will work various technical assignments while applying technologies learned in the classroom.
+During school, students work approximately 24 hours a week at their internship manufacturing facility starting as high as $18 per hour.
 Students must maintain a “C” or higher in all classes to be retained in this selective program.
 It is expected that AIM students will live in the Lafayette area after completing the first semester on the Vincennes campus.
-This hands-on approach of applying classroom knowledge on the job is one of a few national programs where students learn while they earn valuable real world experience and compensation.
+This hands-on approach of applying classroom knowledge on the job is one of a few national programs where students learn while they earn valuable real world experience and excellent compensation.

 Time Frame: Once accepted into the AIM program, students experience hands-on learning, attend VU courses, and real work experience continuously until graduation.
-Some partners offer paid summer employment prior to starting VU classes.
+Our manufacturing partners offer paid summer employment prior to starting VU classes.
 The entire program lasts six consecutive semesters including summer sessions.
-Example: students starting Fall 2019 are expected to graduate Summer 2021.
+Example: students starting Fall 2021 are expected to graduate Summer 2023.
 You may view the required courses. *Note, the sequence of courses may vary.

-Students are responsible for the cost of tuition at Vincennes University.
+Students are responsible for covering the cost of tuition and fees at Vincennes University.
 (Please check the VU website for current tuition rates and fees).
-Over the two years, students can earn as much as $27,000 in wages, which with careful planning, can cover all of a student’s education expenses.
+Over the two years of this program, students can earn as much as $30,000 in wages, which with careful planning, can cover all of a student’s education expenses.
 There are also potential grants and financial aid.

 About the Partnership

-The AIM program is a partnership between Vincennes University, Subaru of Indiana Automotive, Caterpillar Inc., voestalpine Rotec, Heartland Automotive LLC, Nanshan, ARaymond, BraunAbility, and Purdue University.
+The AIM program is a partnership between Vincennes University, Subaru of Indiana Automotive, Caterpillar Inc., voestalpine Rotec, Heartland Automotive LLC, Nanshan, ARaymond, BraunAbility, Evonik, Nucor, Wabash National, Banjo Corporation, Closure Systems Internaional, LSC Communications, Danville Metal Stamping and Purdue Polytechnic Institute.
 The goal is to the meet the skilled worker needs of Indiana’s growing manufacturing sector.